Gail Borden

-Gail Borden Jr. (November 9, 1801 – January 11, 1874) was a native New Yorker who settled in Texas in 1829 (then still Mexico), where he worked as a land surveyor, newspaper publisher, and inventor.
+Gail Borden Jr. (November 9, 1801 – January 11, 1874) was an American inventor and manufacturing pioneer.
+He was born in New York state and settled in Texas in 1829 (then part of Mexico), where he worked as a land surveyor, newspaper publisher, and food company entrepreneur.
 He created a process in 1853 to make sweetened condensed milk.
 Earlier, Borden helped plan the cities of Houston and Galveston in 1836.

-Borden's process for making sweetened condensed milk enabled the dairy product to be transported and stored without refrigeration, and for longer periods than fresh milk.
-After returning to the New York area to market another product, he set up factories for condensed milk in Connecticut, and later in New York and Illinois.
+Borden's process for making sweetened condensed milk enabled the dairy product to be transported and stored without refrigeration and for longer periods than fresh milk.
+After returning to the New York area to market another product, he set up factories for condensed milk in Connecticut and later in New York and Illinois.
 Demand by the Union Army was high during the American Civil War.
 His New York Condensed Milk Company changed its name to Borden Dairy Co. after his death.

 Early life

-Gail Borden Jr. was born in Norwich, New York, on November 9, 1801, to Gail Borden, Sr. (1777–1863), and Philadelphia (née Wheeler) Borden (1780–1828).
+Gail Borden Jr. was born in Norwich, New York, on November 9, 1801, to Gail Borden Sr. (1777–1863), and Philadelphia (née Wheeler) Borden (1780–1828).
 The family moved to Kennedy's Ferry, Kentucky (renamed as Covington in 1814).
 There, he learned the art of surveying while aiding his father in the surveying of what would become Covington.
-Borden also moved to New London, Indiana in 1816.
+Borden also moved to New London, Indiana, in 1816.
 Borden received his only formal schooling in Indiana during 1816 and 1817.

 In 1822, Borden and his brother Thomas left home and settled in Amite County, Mississippi.
 Borden stayed in Liberty for seven years, working as the county surveyor and as a schoolteacher in Bates and Zion Hill.

 His mother died at age 48 from yellow fever in Nashville, Tennessee, perhaps while visiting a grown child and family.